 His other friend Elsa Schiaparelli, and greatest rival of Coco Chanel, paid for his burial and ensured his existing works would eventually find their way into the hands of collectors and museum archives.

 That’s how I stumbled upon the former “King of Fashion”– digging through the obscure corners of the immense Met Museum online archives.
 Today, most wouldn’t even know his name to search for it.
 But there may be a happy ending for this sad sartorial tale…

-A secretive revival of the Poiret brand is on the horizon.
-Chung Yoo-kyung, a grand-daughter of one of the Samsung founders and responsible for bringing many luxury brands such as Givenchy, Céline to South Korea, is making her first attempt to start a high-fashion house.
-Details on the project are limited but in 2015, she acquired the Poiret trademark at auction for an undisclosed sum, including the fashion house’s archives.
-Designer Yiqing Yin and founder of a Paris-based couture label has been hired to design the new Poiret collection.
-The first collection is rumoured to be revealed at Paris fashion week in March 2018.
+The revival of the Poiret brand came in early 2013 when Chung Yoo-kyung, a grand-daughter of one of the Samsung founders and responsible for bringing many luxury brands such as Givenchy, Céline to South Korea, embarked on a journey to start a high-fashion house.
+In 2015, she acquired the Poiret trademark at auction for an undisclosed sum, including the fashion house’s archives.
+Designer Yiqing Yin and founder of a Paris-based couture label was been hired to design the new Poiret collection.
+The first collection can be discovered here.